Soferity/GamePortal/README.md

 * In next step select Local machine (If a user account prompt appear click yes)
 * Select Place all certificates in Following store and click browse select Trusted People and click OK and Next
 * Click Finish
-* Confirmation windows will appear After that Try Installing the MSIXBUNDLE
+* Confirmation windows will appear After that Try Installing the MSIX

 ---